lee-naish/Pawns/README.md

-# Pawns, version 1.231024
+# Pawns, version 1.241204

 Pawns (Pointer Assignment Without Nasty Surprises) is a declarative/imperative language.
 It supports typical features of a strict functional language such as algebraic data types, polymorphism, higher order programming and pure (referentially transparent) functions.
-It also supports imperative features such as destructive update via pointers and a form of global variables (used for IO).
-Unlike other declarative/imperative languages, arguments of all data constructors be updated (you don't need special types) and all side-effects in the code are made obvious by annotations.
-Also, impure code can be encapsulated inside a pure function, allowing a pure function to return a data structure that has been constructed using destructive update.
+It also supports imperative features such as destructive update via pointers and a form of global variables (including IO).
+Unlike other declarative/imperative languages, all data constructor arguments can have pointers to them and be updated, all side-effects in the code are made obvious by annotations and impure code can be encapsulated inside a pure function.
 The compiler checks annotations and purity by analysis of data structure sharing.
 Functions that may update their arguments have additional declarations concerning update and sharing.